Skip to main content

 AISL — Agent · Instrument Specific Language

 The platform's typed DSL for autonomous systems.
-Lexicon (Agent / Instrument / Receipt / Workchart / Spine / Pack / Loop), grammar ("Agent reads Instrument, emits Receipt"), and three-density notation (text in the DDL surface, A&ID symbols in `docs/agents/instruments/`, DML wire codes in Dreamineering Symbols) governed by one SSOT.
+Lexicon (Agent / Instrument / Receipt / Workchart / Spine / Pack / Loop), grammar ("Agent reads Instrument, emits Receipt"), and three-density notation (text in the DDL surface, A&ID symbols in `playbook/agents/instruments/`, DML wire codes in Dreamineering Symbols) governed by one SSOT.

 Avoid: jargon, vocabulary, ontology, taxonomy, glossary (all undersell — AISL is executable).